ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 ### Problems encountered

-At first I started implementing the new error in the existing enum `SocketAddressError`:

-But adding new cases to enumerations is a Semver major change.
-This is why I implemented the error as a `struct`.
+The local setup of the project was a bit long (configuration of the ruby version, setting up postgres/redis...).
+But it allowed me to understand how the project works.

 ### What did I learn ?

-This contribution allowed me to learn more about **IP addresses** and **packed bytes representation**.
+This contribution allowed me to learn more about **Ruby On-Rails** and its usage in a concrete project.
-Swift is not the language I usually use, so it allowed me to put into practice some concepts that I have learned in the past.
+Ruby is not a language I usually use, it allowed me to use a different language from the ones I usually use.